On the Bloch-Kato conjecture for the Asai L-function: Introduction

 \section{Introduction}

 Ribet proved in \cite{Ribet76} that, if a prime $q>2$ divides the numerator of the $k$-th Bernoulli number for $k \geq 4$ an even integer, then $q$ divides the order of the part of the class group of $\bfQ(\mu_q)$ on which ${\rm Gal}(\bfQ(\mu_q)/\bfQ)$ acts by the $(1-k)$-th power of the mod $q$ cyclotomic character $\ov{\epsilon}$.
 The argument (in fact a slight variance of Ribet's proof outlined in \cite{Khare00}) is as follows: One considers the weight $k$ Eisenstein series for ${\rm SL}_2(\bfZ)$ and proves the existence of a weight $k$ cuspidal eigenform that is congruent to the Eisenstein series.
 Ribet then shows that one can find a lattice in the irreducible odd $q$-adic Galois representation $\rho_f$ associated to $f$ such that its mod $q$ reduction gives a non-split extension $ $.
-Note that this proves (part of) one direction of the Bloch-Kato conjecture for the Riemann zeta function (proven in \cite{BlochKato90} Theorem 6.1 (i)) in so far as it relates the $q$-divisibility of the value $\frac{\zeta(k)}{\pi^k}$ for the even integer $k$ to that of the order of the Selmer group for the critical motive $\bfQ(1-k)$.
-For odd $k$ this motive is not crtical and Vandiver's conjecture predicts, in fact, that the corresponding Selmer group is trivial.
-We note that $\rho_f$ is polarized in the sense that and that the characters occurring in the reduction get swapped under this polarization.
+Note that this proves (part of) one direction of the Bloch-Kato conjecture for the Riemann zeta function (proven in \cite{BlochKato90} Theorem 6.1 (i)) in so far as it relates the $q$-divisibility of the value $\frac{\zeta(k)}{\pi^k}$ for the even integer $k$ to that of the order of the Selmer group for the critical motive $\bfQ(1-k)$.We note that $\rho_f$ is polarized in the sense that and that the characters occurring in the reduction get swapped under this polarization.

-We show how to generalize Ribet's strategy using polarized (essentially conjugate dual) Galois representations of CM fields to prove part of the Bloch-Kato conjecture for general Asai $L$-functions (which also include, for example, the adjoint $L$-functions for representations of unitary groups studied in \cite{Harris13}), for which a similar parity condition to that for the Riemann zeta function is required for criticality.
-We demonstrate, in particular, that this parity condition is linked to the oddness of the polarized Galois representation (where the representation is odd if the sign defined in \cite{BellaicheCheneviersign} equals $+1$).
+Ribet's strategy employing congruences between ``stable'' cuspforms and lifted forms has since been applied to construct many more examples of extensions of one representation by another, i.e. constructing elements in the Selmer groups of tensor product representations.
+We show in this paper how to go beyond tensor product representations to Asai (or tensor induction) representations.
+Using polarized (essentially self-dual) $4$-dimensional Galois representations we provide evidence for the Bloch-Kato conjecture for the Asai $L$-function associated to a Bianchi modular form.